nmavromatis9/mountainGoats/SQL_TESTING.md

 Pre-Conditions
     User has entered correct search parameter
 Test Steps
-    1.Navigate to welcome/home page
+    1. Navigate to welcome/home page
-    2.Search by parameter (test a variety of parameter values) 3.Check that results are correct and results page (table) renders Expected Result
+    2. Search by parameter (test a variety of parameter values)
+    3. Check that results are correct and results page (table) renders Expected Result
     Table with correct results renders correctly Actual Result